supercollider/supercollider/README_WASM.md

     $ ../em-test.sh
     $ make scsynth

+This builds `server/scsynth/scsynth.*` with a runtime library `*.js`, the actual binary `*.wasm` and a wrapping HTML `*.html`.
+Start a local webserver:

+    $ python -m SimpleHTTPServer

+Open `0.0.0.0:8000` and click on `scsynth.html`.
+Currently, this just prints the command line options.
+In a next step, we ought to put default arguments for the HTML test.

+## Modifications

 There are `ifdef`s in nova-tt `thread_priority_mach.hpp` and `thread_priority_pthread.hpp` to bypass unsupported API.

 There is a dummy no-op implementation of `SC_WebAudio.cpp` now.